the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Interactions with Forms and Events

-Now, we'll add another interaction for the application to experience forms and events using React.
-The interaction is a search functionality, where the input of the search field is used to temporarily filter a list based on the title property of an item.
+We'll add another interaction to see forms and events in React, a search functionality where the input of each search field temporarily filters a list based on the title property of an item.

 In the first step, we define a form with an input field in JSX:

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {